dexter/dexter/README.md

 	</models>

 replace the path in `FIXME` with the absolute or relative path to the folder that contains the dexter model.
-If you download the model from the website, the folder is called data.
+If you download the model from the website, the folder is called `en-model-20140707`.
 Once you setup the folder just start the server running the command:

+      	java -Xmx3000m -jar dexter2.1.0.jar

 ### Use the client